Gender undervaluation – priority awards review

 What's changing

-The Commission has also proposed to make changes to the remaining 4 priority awards.
+The Commission also proposes to make changes to the remaining 2 priority awards.
+These awards are:

 • Health Services Award